drgimpfen/Docker-Archiver/DEVELOPMENT.md

 docker inspect <container_name> --format '{{json .Mounts}}'
 ```

-- If you see bind-mount mismatch warnings in the Dashboard, make sure host and container paths are identical (see README / TROUBLESHOOTING.md).
+- If you see bind-mount mismatch warnings in the Dashboard, make sure host and container paths are identical (see [README.md](./README.md) and [TROUBLESHOOTING.md](./TROUBLESHOOTING.md)).

 ---